piotrpawlowski7/piotrpawlowski7/README.md

 🍪 Fascinated with animations libraries (Anime.CSS, AOS, ScrollMagic).
 ✂️ While being Front-end I explored recently Backend solutions such as Python Flask, NodeJS Express.
 🔥 I Co-operate in a project with Java Spring as backend.
+💡 I became CLI addicted.
+I stream music from Spotify to cli, use Philips hue or use macros.
+🤖 I'm bulding my Smart Home with Raspberry.
 💣 You can check my [Portfolio]
 📫 Reach me via: [email]